Alex Smith: 2011 season

 The 49ers hired Jim Harbaugh as the new head coach, and Greg Roman replaced Johnson as the new offensive coordinator.
-Harbaugh, a former quarterback, was the best teacher the 49ers had since Norv Turner in Smith's second season.
 Harbaugh made it known to Smith that he was welcomed back on the team.
 Smith's family wanted him to leave San Francisco.
 Although he was unsigned, Smith organized the players' workouts during the 2011 NFL lockout and helped to install Harbaugh's new offense.
 After the lockout ended, Smith signed a one-year $5 million contract with the 49ers.
 Smith was named the starting quarterback heading into the regular season, and Harbaugh believed Smith could succeed in the coach's West Coast offense.

 During the season, Smith's game showed marked improvement, especially in his leadership and intangibles.
 While he did not put up big numbers, he helped the 49ers win games through efficient play, minimizing mistakes and controlling the clock.
 In a road game against the Philadelphia Eagles in Week 4, Smith rallied the team from a 23–3 second-half deficit to win 24–23, completing 9 of 9 passes for 179 yards and two touchdowns in the third quarter alone.
 Two weeks later, Smith led his third come-from-behind road victory of the year with a six-yard fourth and goal touchdown pass to tight end Delanie Walker, beating the Lions in Detroit 25–19.
 In a week 10 matchup against the New York Giants, he completed 19 out of 30 passes for 242 yards.
 The Giants shut down the 49ers' run game (Frank Gore was held to zero yards on six carries before leaving the game in the second half) and Smith was instrumental in the 27–20 victory.

 By the time the 2011 season was finished, Smith had helped lead the 49ers to a 13–3 record in the regular season, including five come-from-behind victories in which four were on the road, and the 49ers earned a first-round bye in the playoffs.
 After 3 head coaches, 7 offensive coordinators, and 17 different starting wide receivers in the span of 7 seasons with the 49ers, Smith would finally make his first playoff appearance.